-Vivid colors of layered lacquer and modern black
+Layers of bright colors and modern black lacquer

-Tsugaru Lacquerware is produced around Hirosaki City in Aomori Prefecture.
-Lacquerware has been produced in this region since the middle of the Edo Period, but it is said that the articles described as Tsugaru Lacquerware appeared at the time of their exhibit at the World Exposition in Vienna in 1873.
-Today, it is used as a general term for traditional lacquerware produced in the Tsugaru region.
-The characteristics of Tsugaru Lacquerware are its strength and excellent practicality contrasting with a highly refined appearance.
+Tsugaru lacquerware (called tsugaru nuri in Japanese) is produced around the city of Hirosaki in Aomori prefecture.
+Lacquerware has been produced in this region since the middle of the Edo period (1603-1868), but it began to be called Tsugaru lacquerware only after being exhibited in 1873 at the World Exposition in Vienna.
+Today, Tsugaru lacquerware is used as a general term for traditional lacquerware produced in the Tsugaru region.

 General Production Process

 For the first step, the wood is lumbered, dried thoroughly, cut into smaller pieces, and shaped with a hand plane.
 When cutting the wood, the hard, cracked portions, knots and core of the wood are imprecisely cut off.
 Cypress wood is used for producing furniture such as trays and low tables that are made by jointing boards.
 Japanese magnolia wood is used for items that will be sawed such as bowls cut on a potter's wheel.

 - 2. Fabric dressing

 The main undercoating technique used for Tsugaru lacquerware is called katashitaji (solid undercoating).

 To begin with, wood polishing is carried out to prepare the surface for rubbing (urushi) or Japanese lacquer directly onto the surface in order to make it waterproof.

 Next, in order to protect the wood from damages or warping, fabric is pasted with starch lacquer produced by mixing rice starch with Japanese lacquer.